pierretfie/Daya_agent/modules/README.md

 ## Usage

-Each module is designed to work independently while integrating seamlessly with the main Nikita Agent system.
+Each module is designed to work independently while integrating seamlessly with the main Daya Agent system.
 The modules can be imported and used as needed:

 ```python
 from modules import ToolManager, ContextOptimizer, ReasoningEngine